sbrl/Minetest-WorldEditAdditions/Chat-Command-Reference.md

 While other server commands can be executed while a `//subdivide` is running, `//subdivide` manipulates your player's defined region when running.
 This has the side-effect that you can check on where it has got up to with `//p get` for example - but means that attempting to change your pos1 & pos2 manually will have no effect until the `//subdivide` completes.

+> [!WARNING]
-**Warning:** Once started, this command cannot be stopped without restarting your server!
+> Once started, this command cannot be stopped without restarting your server!
 This is the case with all WorldEdit commands, but it's worth a special mention here.

 ```weacmd
 //subdivide 10 10 10 set dirt